alainwolf/roll.urown.net/server/pgp-keyserver.rst

 Currently
 `known sources <https://bitbucket.org/skskeyserver/sks-keyserver/wiki/KeydumpSources>`_ are:

- * https://keyserver.mattrude.com/dump/ generated every day at 8:00 UTC
+ * ftp://keyserver.mattrude.com/ generated every day at 8:00 UTC
  * https://keys.niif.hu/keydump/ generated every Monday
  * http://stueve.us/keydump/ generated every Saturday

-As of February 2018 the archive size is approximately 10G, holding around 5 million keys in 199 files.
+As of November 2018 the archive size is approximately 11G, holding over 5 million keys in 90 files.

 The download can take several hours.
 Thats why we start this first in `screen` session and let it run.